-The Directors of DASH Architects, Jason Schulz and David Holland, adopt a 'hands on' approach and remain integrally involved in all of the work undertaken by the office.
+The Directors of DASH Architects, Jason Schulz and David Holland, and Associate, Deborah Lindsay, adopt a 'hands on' approach and remain integrally involved in all of the work undertaken by the office.
 This approach means that DASH Architects follow a consistent and accountable process that produces high quality outcomes.

-Jason or David remain integrally involved with all of the work undertaken by the office.
+Jason and David remain integrally involved with all of the work undertaken by the office.

-In addition to this, Jason is a member of the South Australian Heritage Council (Dept of Environment Water and Natural Resources) for 10 years and was also on the Local Heritage Advisory Committee (Dept of Planning Transport and Infrastructure) and a member of the City Centre Design Review Panel (Office of Design and Architecture SA).
+In addition to this, Jason was a member of the South Australian Heritage Council (Dept of Environment Water and Natural Resources) for 10 years and was also on the Local Heritage Advisory Committee (Dept of Planning Transport and Infrastructure) and was a member of the City Centre Design Review Panel (Office of Design and Architecture SA).

 David is a Fellow of the Australian Institute of Architects (RAIA).
 He has previously been its State President, a National Director, and a member of the National Practice Committee.
 He was also a Chapter Councillor and chair of the State Practice Committee.
 David previously sat on the Architectural Practice Board of South Australia.
 He is also a member of various State and National Visiting Panels responsible for the accreditation of the Architectural courses at the University of Adelaide and at the University of South Australia.

-Deborah is a member of the South Australian Heritage Council, providing advice to the Minister for Sustainability, Environment and Conservation in relation to strategic heritage matters and the listing of State Heritage Places, and a member of the Local Heritage Advisory Committee of the Department of Planning, Transport and Infrastructure, which provided advice to the State Planning Commission in relation to listing Local Heritage Places and establishing Historic Areas.
+Deborah is a member of the South Australian Heritage Council, providing advice to the Minister for Sustainability, Environment and Conservation in relation to strategic heritage matters and the listing of State Heritage Places, and a member of the Heritage Sub-Committee of the State Planning Commission, providing advice to the State Planning Commission in relation to listing Local Heritage Places and establishing Historic Areas.
 Deborah is also a member of Australia ICOMOS, the peak professional heritage organisation in Australia.